Thunderbolt, Georgia

 Thunderbolt is a town located in Chatham County, Georgia, United States, approximately five miles southeast of downtown Savannah.
 As of the 2020 census, the town had a total population of 2,556.
 It is part of the Savannah Metropolitan Statistical Area.
 Thunderbolt runs along the western shore of the Wilmington River (a tidal river that is part of the U.S. Intracoastal Waterway).
 The town is important to Georgia's shrimping industry, with scores of docks for shrimping trawlers.
 The town's picturesque atmosphere and seafood restaurants draw many local visitors.

 History

 An early variant name was "Warsaw".
 The Georgia General Assembly incorporated the town as "Warsaw" in 1856.
+Coincidentally, Casimir Pulaski, who was born in Warsaw, Poland, died in Thunderbolt.
 An act of legislature officially changed the town's name to "Thunderbolt" in 1921.

 According to tradition, Thunderbolt was named from an incident when lightning strike caused a spring to open up.